Last Updated on April 27, 2021 by Maggie Sutton

 It’s important to keep in mind that the estimate from the contractor may not end up as the total cost of the renovation project.
 Design decisions and other additional expenses, such as unexpected construction requirements, can add to the final price.
 Make sure that your renovation budget sets aside funds to cover these budget hits.
 A typical contingency fund is 5 – 10% of the total budget.

 Now that you have a decent idea of how much money you can borrow, along with how much it will cost you to renovate the house, it is time to craft an offer to buy the property.
 Your real estate specialist is an expert in negotiating with the seller to achieve maximum results.

 In most cases, a realistic offer looks at the price that similar updated homes sell for in your area, then deducts an amount that takes into account costly defects with the property.
 For example, if an updated house in your neighborhood sells for $250,000 and the repairs to the seller’s property are estimated at around $40,000 it makes sense to offer approximately $210,000.
 The amount that you can reasonably deduct from the asking price depends on the status of the market.
 For example, in a hot market, a seller has little incentive to give a discount on the list price.

 There’s an old saying in a home renovation that you never know what to expect until you open the walls.
 Renovating a home is fraught with complex challenges that lead to construction delays and cost overruns.
+You never know what might happen.
+There could be a terrible accident that leads to death after a crane collapse, for example, which could seriously hinder your construction plans.
 Careful planning and preparation will keep a construction surprise from turning into a disaster.